evans1112/bcitoolboxrmd/docs/modelsimu/twodconsimu.rst

 **Simulate**

-Click the button to generate the simulated results.
+Click the button to generate the simulated response distribution.

 |

 **Save the simulated data**

-Click the button to save the simulated numerical data.
+Click the button to save the simulated numerical data for external analysis.